QuickBlox/q-consultation/documentation/INTEGRATION.md

 - **https://client-website.com/appointment/[appointment_id]**
 - **https://provider-website.com/queue/[appointment_id]**

 To create an **Appointment** in Q-Consultation, it is imperative to create a `Dialog`, then create a `Custom object (Appointment)`.
-If you need to notify your opponent about the created `Appointment`, then you need to send `System messages` to your opponent (for this you need to be connected to the chat)
+If you need to notify your opponent about the created `Appointment`, then you need to send `System messages` to your opponent (for this you need to be connected to the chat).

 ![](/documentation/assets/integration/011.png)